xonsh/scipy-2019-tutorial/tutorial.md

 `stdout` you have to accept `stdin` but not `stderr`.

 ---
-# Function signatures: A Kiwious Spectacle
+# 🥝 Function signatures: Very Kiwious

 The command specification `spec` is available as the next keyword argument.